Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

-Once you reach a certain point in your life, it’s not unusual to start looking for ways to help restore your youthful body and mind.
+Once you reach a certain point in life, it’s not unusual to start looking for ways to help restore some of the qualities of your youthful body and mind.

-It could be the first appearance of a gray hair or wrinkle.
-Or an increased feeling of stiffness as you get out of bed.
+It could be the first appearance of a gray hair or wrinkle, or an increased feeling of stiffness as you get out of bed.
 Perhaps you’re even starting to forget friends’ and coworkers’ names.
-What catches your attention is different for each of us.
+What catches our attention is different for each of us.

 No matter what action you take to try to slow down the clock, one thing is for certain: you can’t stop the cells in your body and brain from aging.